 As mentioned above, RNA polymerase II (green) binds to the 3' end of the promoter region.
 A sequence that is important for this binding is known as the TATA box-a short A-and T-rich sequence that varies slightly from gene to gene.
 A typical base sequence ("consensus sequence") is ...TATAAA...
 Numerous proteins known as basal transcription factors are necessary for the interaction of the polymerase with this region.
-Additional factors can promote or inhibit the process (transcription form the polymerase, they form the basal transcription complex.
+Additional factors can promote or inhibit the process (transcriptional control; see p.
+244).
+Together with the polymerase, they form the basal transcription complex.